Donitzo/pcd_to_3d_tiles/README.md

 ## Attribution

-The samples used in this GitHub repo are based on data from NLS under the open data license mentioned above.
-Orthophoto images and laser scanning data 0,5 p were used over Vaasa.
+The samples used in this GitHub repo are based on data from NLS under the [National Land Survey open data Attribution CC 4.0 licence](https://www.maanmittauslaitos.fi/en/opendata-licence-cc40).
+Orthophoto images and laser scanning data 0,5 p were used over Vaasa, year 2021.

 ## License